 Pittsburgh Pirates slugger Willie Stargell said, “Trying to hit Koufax was like trying to drink coffee with a fork.”

 Dodger executive Al Campanis said, “There are two times in my life the hair on my arms has stood up.
 The first time I saw the Sistine Chapel and the first time I saw Sandy Koufax throw a fastball.”

 Of course, the Koufax legend is built around the 1961-66 seasons.
 He went 129-47 during that run with a 2.19 ERA.
 He struck out 1,713 batters in 1,632.2 innings.
 Not surprisingly, Koufax made the All-Star team in each of those six years.

 Fans still marvel at the numbers Koufax put up in his prime.
 Ballplayers marveled that he ever lost.
-Harvey Kuenn had the misfortunate of making the last out in Koufax’s 1963 no-hitter against the Giants and in the perfect game.
+The infielder Harvey Kuenn made the last out in Koufax’s 1963 no-hitter against the Giants and in the perfect game.
 A reporter once asked Kuenn, “What was the difference between the two games?”

 Kuenn: “About two years.”

 Koufax didn’t need to do anything more than he already did in his amazing career.
 He did more than enough.

 Sandy Koufax: A Lefty’s Legacy by Jane Leavy

 And one for the kids:

 You Never Heard of Sandy Koufax? by Jonah Winter (author) and Andre Carrilho